2023 Solar Incentives Guide for Allentown, PA - Tax Credits & Rebates

 How much will a solar system save me on my electric bill in Allentown annually?

-Generally, homeowners in Allentown who install solar panels save about $728.23 per year, or about $13,836.45 over 20 years after making the switch.
+Typically, Allentown homeowners who install solar panels save about $728.23 per year, or about $13,836.45 over 20 years after they make the switch.

-Solar energy is renewable — by changing where you get your energy, you can help lessen the strain on our planet's resources.
-Solar panels can also reduce your home's CO2 emissions by 250 pounds annually, or roughly 5,000 pounds over 20 years.
+Solar energy is a renewable energy source — by switching where you get your energy, you can help reduce the strain on our planet's resources.
+You can also lower the CO2 emissions from your home by 250 pounds annually, or roughly 5,000 pounds in 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.